 About Keras models

-These models have a number of methods in common:
+These models have a number of methods and attributes in common:

-model.summary(): prints a summary representation of your model.
-Shortcut for utils.print_summary
+model.summary()prints a summary representation of your model.
+For layers with multiple outputs,

 config = model.get_config() model = Model.from_config(config) # or, for Sequential: model = Sequential.from_config(config)

-from models import model_from_json json_string = model.to_json() model = model_from_json(json_string)
+from keras.models import model_from_json json_string = model.to_json() model = model_from_json(json_string)

-from models import model_from_yaml yaml_string = model.to_yaml() model = model_from_yaml(yaml_string)
+from keras.models import model_from_yaml yaml_string = model.to_yaml() model = model_from_yaml(yaml_string)

 save_weights).
 By default, the architecture is expected to be unchanged.
 To load weights into a different architecture (with some layers in common), use